Lifestyle Redesign®

 Special Needs Requests: If you require ADA accommodations, please email details of request(s) to lifestyle.redesign@chan.usc.edu at least one week prior to the webinar start date so that arrangements can be made.

-Financial Disclosure: Presenter receives financial compensation as an employee of USC Chan.
+Financial Disclosure: Presenters receive financial compensation for their time preparing for and presenting this webinar.
 Non-Financial Disclosure: There are no non-financial relationships to the content of this course.

 CEU Credit: This webinar is 1 contact hour.
 Participants must complete the webinar knowledge check and evaluation in order to receive a certificate of attendance.
 The webinar knowledge check and evaluation are to be completed within 7 days of webinar in order to receive CEU credit.
 Certificates will be available within 2 - 3 weeks after the webinar date.

 USC Chan is an AOTA Approved Provider of professional development.
-PD activity approval ID #12456.
-This Distance-Learning-Interactive activity is offered at 0.1 CEUs, Introductory, Occupational Therapy Service Delivery, Professional Issues.
+PD activity approval pending ID #14955.
+This Distance-Learning-Interactive activity is offered at 0.1 CEUs, Introductory, Occupational Therapy Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 *Webinars are free for live attendees.
 This webinar will be recorded and made available for on-demand viewing, for a fee, within 10 days of the event.
 If you are unable to attend the live event, consider visiting the On-Demand Learning page to register for on-demand webinar access once the recording is made available.